 At your Orientation you will begin your transition to life in college and at Pace University.
 You will meet new people, explore various places on campus and services that Pace has to offer, and learn the ins and outs of college life.

 Take Placement Exams

-Read carefully below to see our online placement tests you must take prior to arriving for Orientation.
+Read carefully below to learn about important online placement tests you must take prior to arriving for Orientation.
 Please make sure that you take the placement tests for the NYC campus.
 These placement tests are important; it is in your best interest to concentrate, apply yourself, and do the best you can.
 The levels of Mathematics and English/ writing into which you place can have an impact on other classes that you may need to take for your intended major requirements.

 Writing Placement Test: All students will take a writing placement test online prior to Orientation to determine the appropriate English course to take in their first semester.
-Students take an writing placement test that requires them to write an essay.
-Students will be evaluated on their ability to organize and develop ideas, to sustain an argument, and to use correct spelling and grammar.
+The writing placement test requires students to write an essay.
+Each student will be evaluated on her or his ability to organize and develop ideas, to sustain an argument, and to use correct spelling and grammar.